DaniyilAurora/WebCookies/README.md

 # WebCookies

-WebCookies - is just a code to use cookies.
+WebCookies - is just a code to create cookies, and get them.